 - Translation in English.

-- An associated image, which helps in visual memorization.
+- An associated image, which helps with visual memorization.

 With Mainichi, you learn new words every day, integrating learning into your daily life.